dbt-labs/docs.getdbt.com/website/docs/reference/commands/deps.md

 ## Predictable package installs

-Starting in dbt Core v1.7, dbt generates an additional `package-lock.yml` file in the root of your project.
-This contains the full set of resolved packages, based on the `packages` configuration (in `dependencies.yml` or `packages.yml`).
+Starting in dbt Core v1.7, dbt generates a `package-lock.yml` file in the root of your project.
+This contains the complete set of resolved packages based on the `packages` configuration in `dependencies.yml` or `packages.yml`.
 Each subsequent invocation of `dbt deps` will install from the _locked_ set of packages specified in this file.
-By storing the full set of required packages (with pinned versions) in version-controlled code, it ensures predictable installs in production and consistency across all developers and environments.
+Storing the complete set of required packages (with pinned versions) in version-controlled code ensures predictable installs in production and consistency across all developers and environments.

 The `package-lock.yml` file includes a `sha1_hash` of the `packages` config.
 This enables dbt to detect if the `packages` config has updated, and to rerun dependency resolution.
 If you want to only check for changes to the `packages` config and update the lock file accordingly (without actually installing those packages), you can provide the `--lock` option (that is, `dbt deps --lock`).